 Hitting the water again, we continued our trip for a few more hours.
 Of course, we had to make some more pit stops along the way.
 After all, some fresh, cold fruit and swimming was necessary on a trip like this!

 Get alone with nature and wander (or in this case, paddle) the wilderness in Brown County!
-Make sure a trip with Most High is on the agenda during your next visit.
+Make sure a trip with Pathfinder is on the agenda during your next visit.

 Group Minimum 8 | Group Maximum 70